thenewdarling/CurseOfStrahd/Downtime/2021-05-30 Downtime before Session 3.md

 Thirdly, he looks for any advice on surviving this new landscape.
 What herbs, berries, wildlife to avoid and what could be helpful.
 And finally, if people have ever seen a ghostly knight on a horse roaming around, or if there are legends of one.

 As Varian explores the [[Vistani camp]], he spots [[Radu]].
 Still bitter about him rigging the game, he sends [[Rose]], in her invisible form, to spy on him for a couple of games and see if she can tell how [[Radu]] tricks people.
-After that, once [[Radu]] retires for the night, she'll follow him and try to find out where he'd keep Varian's and Magda's hair strands.
+After that, once [[Radu]] retires for the night, she'll follow him and try to find out where he'd keep Varian's and [[Magda]]'s hair strands.

 [01-Jun-21 08:59 PM] [[Jeremiah]] Templeton (he/him)
-[[Jeremiah]] seeks out Magda after a good sleep to discuss infusing a balm with lesser restoration.
+[[Jeremiah]] seeks out [[Magda]] after a good sleep to discuss infusing a balm with lesser restoration.
 After, he mulls around the camp chatting with people and asking if they know anywhere he could learn magic or anyone he could learn it from.

-[01-Jun-21 09:06 PM] Magdalena de Luna (she/her)
+[01-Jun-21 09:06 PM] [[Magdalena]] de Luna (she/her)
 Do we know how long the balm keeps for?
 If you have five days worth of balm, it might be almost a week before you actually touch the next batch
 If time is no issue, I will make a point of preparing a balm to cast Lesser Restoration on the moment my spells slots come back